LewisBull2303/CL_PP4_The_Wave/README.md

 23. As an Admin, I can search through bookings and menus to quickly find the information I need.
 24. As an Admin, I can log in to manage and update the site’s backend features.
 25. As an Admin, I can add or remove food and drink items from the menu to update what is available.

+## Design

+I chose light colors to relate to the area of the restaurant and the feel of the restaurant.
+This is because the restauratnt is an outside restaurant and is on the seafront and therefore would be bright and clear.

+The colors I chose were from different forumsn such as Stack Overflow to see black, white and grey colors that were not to sharp for the website

+Color Palette

+ - Image Here(Later)

+### Fonts

+I chose to use Monterrat font from [Google Fonts](https://fonts.google.com/specimen/Montserrat) as it is a common font used by businesses and looks proffessional

+### Structure

+#### Pages

+The site was designed based off of other common layouts for websites, for example the navigation bar is along the top of the page and a hamburger menu will appear on smaller screens.
+The Footer has all of my social media links so that the user can visit any of my social medias if they wish.

+The Site has the following pages:
+ - **The homepage** features cards that let users book a table, browse the food menu, or explore the drinks menu.
+ - **The food menu** displays a categorized list of available dishes from the database, sorted into starters, mains, and desserts.
+ - **The drinks menu** showcases the current selection of beverages, organized by type.
+ - **The blog page** presents a paginated list of blog posts by admins or authorized users, with four posts per page.
+ - **The blog details page** allows users to read a selected blog post.
+Logged-in users can leave comments, which require approval before being published.
+ - **The booking page** enables registered users to reserve a table, specifying the guest count, preferred date, time, and table location.
+ - **The "My Bookings" page** displays all reservations made by the user, with past bookings automatically marked as expired.
+ - **The edit booking** feature allows users to modify the date, time, table, and guest count of an existing reservation.
+ - **The cancel booking** option lets users remove a reservation, which is then deleted from the database.
+ - **The contact page** allows registered users to send a direct message.
+Alternatively, users can reach out via the provided email, phone number, or physical address.
+ - **The login/logout page** functionality allows users to sign in to make, view, edit, and cancel bookings.
+ - **The registration page** enables new users to sign up and access the booking system.